Cats in Australia: Domesticated cats

 In 2023, there were 5.3 million pet cats of which approximately 95% are neutered.
 The 2023 national survey reports 2.2 million pet cats were securely contained full time indoors.

-Cats kill billions of wild birds each year.
-This feral cat near Brisbane has caught a Pale-headed rosella.

 Domesticated cats that are allowed to roam kill an estimated 110 native animals per cat each year; totalling up to about 80 million native birds, 67 million native mammals and 83 million native reptiles being killed by them annually.

 Almost 30% of Australian households keep at least one domesticated cat.
 Domesticated cats must be microchipped in every state of Australia except Tasmania.
 All pet cats past six months of age must be desexed in the Australian Capital Territory, Tasmania, South Australia and Western Australia.

 Feral cats

-Ecological damage
+Ecological impacts

-Feral cats are a major invasive species and have been linked to the decline and extinction of various native animals in Australia.
-They have been shown to cause a significant impact on ground-nesting birds and small native mammals.
-A study in the 2010s estimated that each feral cat kills 740 wild animals per year.
-Feral cats have also hampered attempts to reintroduce threatened species back into areas where they have become extinct, as the cats quickly kill the newly released animals.
-Environmentalists conclude that feral cats have been an ecological disaster in Australia, inhabiting almost all of its ecosystems, and being implicated in the extinction of several marsupial and placental mammal species.

-Feral cats are ranked as the highest threat to Australia's mammals, and the Australian Government's Threatened Species Strategy identifies tackling feral cats as its top priority for action, with a threat factor more than double that of the next highest threat.
-An introduced predator, feral cats have contributed to the extinction of at least 28 mammal species, wreak havoc on threatened animals and plants on the brink of extinction, kill over 1.5 billion native mammals, birds, reptiles and frogs and 1.1 billion invertebrates in Australia each year, and are a recognised threat to over 200 nationally threatened species.